shaguntembhurne/automated-journalist-profiling/README.md

 All outputs are provided for verification and reproducibility purposes.

 For detailed methodology and evaluation, refer to the associated research paper.

+## Repository Contents
+- Sample outputs for 10 journalists used in evaluation
+- Screenshots demonstrate structured profile generation

+## Note
+This repository contains only outputs for verification purposes (no source code included).